Pizza and diabetes can be tricky to navigate, but it is possible to enjoy your favorite slice of pizza while managing your diabetes.

 - Delayed bolus (given 1-2 hours after finishing your pizza)

-Decide how to divide up those boluses/injections and decide on your timing
+Step 2: Decide how to divide up those boluses/injections and decide on your timing

-What percentage of your total dose to give at what time will depend on many different factors, and I canโt ethically write an article saying give this amount at this time.
+What percentage of your total dose to give at what time will depend on many different factors, and I can’t ethically write an article saying give this amount at this time.
 We are all unique and different.
-But, just know that itโs perfectly normal to give multiple injections/boluses when managing pizza and diabetes.
+But, just know that it’s perfectly normal to give multiple injections/boluses when managing pizza and diabetes.

 Here’s an example.
 Let’s say I’ve calculated that I need 5 units of insulin for the pizza I’m about to eat.
 I may choose to do any of the following:

-- 2 units 15 minutes before I eat.
-Give 1 unit when I’m finished eating.
-Give 2 units an hour after finishing eating.
+A | 2 units 15 minutes before | – | 1 unit when I’m finished eating Give 2 units an hour after finishing eating |

-- 1 unit 30 minutes before eating.
-Give 2 units while eating.
-Give 2 units 2 hours after eating.
+B | 1 unit 30 minutes before eating | Give 2 units while eating | Give 2 units 2 hours after eating |

-- 3 units when I start eating.
-Give 2 units 2 hours after eating.
+C | 3 units when I start eating | – | Give 2 units 2 hours after eating |

 There are many other ways we could divide that dose of 5 units up.
 The three above are just examples.
 Again, how to divide the dose up and when to give it will depend on your unique needs.

-Pizza and diabetes: type 2
+Pizza and type 2 diabetes

-With type 2 diabetes and pizza (non-insulin dependent), we donโt have quite as much timing and medication dosing to worry about, but it is still important to think about the potential impact on your blood sugar levels.
+With type 2 diabetes and pizza (non-insulin dependent), we don’t have quite as much timing and medication dosing to worry about, but it is still important to think about the potential impact on your blood sugar levels.

 For most people with type 2 diabetes, a 15-30 minute walk after eating pizza would likely be a great option to help prevent a blood sugar spike.
 And, I also highly encourage choosing your favorite vegetable or salad combination to enjoy alongside your pizza.
 I have a great list of options below.